lind6/marching_cubes/README.md

 - December 20, 2020: initial version
 ---

 This repository contains labs to implement the marching cubes and marching tetrahedra algorithms to visualize superquadrics primitives.
+SuperQuadrics are volumetric density-based primitives described by a variation of the sphere equation.
+In computer graphics, they can be implemented as metaballs or blobby particles, with the main character of the 1997 movie "Flubber" as a prime example.
+Marching Cubes is an algorithm to visualize volumetric data (isosurfaces) by dicing the coordinate space into virtual cubes and performing intersection tests with the isosurface.
+Marching Tetrahedra is a variation of the Marching Cubes algorithm which further subdivides the virtual cubes into tetrahedra to simplify the math of intersection testing, but at the expense of additional system resources.

-The labs are not overly difficult, but can be time consuming.
-The content was originally part of a study of the algorithms submitted as as the course project for UIUC's CS519 Scientific Visualization, then later converted to these labs for educational use.
+This content was originally part of a study of the algorithms submitted as as the course project for UIUC's CS519 Scientific Visualization, then later converted to these labs for educational use.
+The labs are not overly difficult, but may be time consuming to the uninitiated.
+Students should have prior experience with Python and at least one computer graphics course, or equivalent experience.
+Mathematically, logic and basic algebra will suffice.
+Computer science skills involve use of basic data structures such as lists, hash tables, or trees, class design/implementation, and visual debugging.

 There are two labs provided: